 Hardison finds evidence that Earnshaw has bought off the jury foreman.
 He needs to be taken off the board.
 Parker lifts a bunch of stuff from the other jurors and plants it on him.
 When it comes up, the other jurors demand his removal.
 As Parker makes herself helpful, the other jurors decide to make her the new foreman.

 Parker and Hardison head off to court, while the rest delay Quint and steal his phone by pretending to help him fix his car after taking out Earnshaw's goons and planting a device that shuts down his car.
-Meanwhile, Hardison cross examines Quint’s expert witness, by pointing out that hes on the no fly list, and basically accuses him of being a terrorist.
+Meanwhile, Hardison cross examines Quints expert witness, by pointing out that hes on the no fly list, and basically accuses him of being a terrorist.
 He then gives a heartfelt closing statement, and returns to the Leverage office.
 This is endgame, and Parker will determine the outcome.
-As both sides watch the jury deliberation, Earnshaw thinks about everything thats happened, almost as if someone else were…just then, Parker calls for a vote, and they see a result in favor of Quint.
-Earnshaw is overjoy that she’s won, and decides to buy Quint’s company right now since she tracked his phone to other companies, competitors of hers.
-Not telling him the results, she makes a deal with Quint and he agrees.
+As both sides watch the jury deliberation, Earnshaw thinks about everything thats happened, almost as if someone else were just then, Parker calls for a vote, and they see a result in favor of Quint.
+Earnshaw is overjoyed that shes won.
+Having discovered that Quint is trying to sell his company to a competitor, she pressures Quint to sell the company on the spot.
+Quint folds, playing it safe and taking the payout.

-Back at headquarters Nate congratulates Hardison for winning the trial without cheating while Parker gets a message from Peggy suggesting they go out for some coffee.
-It seems Parker actually made a friend.
+Back at headquarters Nate congratulates Hardison for winning the trial without cheating ("I hacked a government no-fly list and used it to humiliate a witness!"
+"Excessively.
+Without excessively cheating.") while Parker gets a message from Peggy suggesting they go out for some coffee.
+It seems Parker has actually made a friend outside Team Leverage.

 Tropes stolen in this job: